 Here’s what I will do: wear shoes that were manufactured by SAS, but conceived by a former Opening Ceremony designer with an eye for elegant simplicity, then beautifully styled and sold for $195 to $285 on a website that I do not have to leave my desk to visit.

 This is the concept behind Hopp, founded by Eree Kim last year in Brooklyn.
 I own two pairs of Hopp shoes: a melon-hued mule and a three-strap patent sandal.
 They both weigh nothing and have arch support.
 The mule features a collar that prevents ankle-chafing, and it doesn’t make a “thwacking” noise when I walk, unlike every other mule.
 The sandal could pass for Jil Sander.
 I wear them on four-mile walks without a problem.
 They are made in the U.S., too.
+(Editor’s Note: Hopp no longer makes Molly’s three-strap patent sandal, but they have a very similar two-strap version.)

 On a recent Monday, a co-worker asked me what percentage of my shoes were comfortable.